 And eating in Porto will not break the bank.
 Many local cafes, cervejarias (pubs) and Porto restaurants are affordable.

 If you love eating as much as I do and are excited to go on a culinary journey in Porto, then get ready!
 I’ll show you exactly what to eat in Porto Portugal and where to find the best food in Porto.

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.

 Tips for eating the best food in Porto

 Before trying some of the best food in Porto, check out my post on all the best things to do in Porto in 2 days to get an idea of what you can do in the city.

 Here are a few additional tips for eating in Porto:

 - Bring your credit card as many places accept credit cards only.

-- Also, bring cash as a handful of cafes in Porto only accept cash.
+- Bring cash as a handful of cafes in Porto only accept cash.

 - Check the hours of operation when you are eating in Porto.
-Most restaurants open during lunch (between 12 pm to 3 pm), close for a couple of hours and then open again for dinner (7 pm until late).
+Most restaurants open during lunch (between 12-3pm), close for a couple of hours and then open again for dinner (7pm until late).

 - When you see “cervejaria” in the restaurant name, you’ll likely find good local food.
 A cervejaria is similar to a pub or cafe.

-If this is your first time in Porto, you’ll want to try all the local food.
+If this is your first time in Porto, you’ll want to try all the local Porto food.
 There is so much to try, but here are my top 17 food in Porto that you must try while spending a few days in the city.

-Here is a quick summary of the 17 best food in Porto:
+Here is a quick summary of all the must eat food in Porto:

 - Francesinha – most famous sandwich in Porto